 A major thread of the replication “crisis” and responses to it has been increasing attention to the high prevalence of underpowered studies in psychology and neuroscience (Button et al., 2013; Vankov, Bowers, & Munafò, 2014).
 Low statistical power – to which small sample sizes are one contributor – compromises researchers’ ability to detect true effects, especially if they are small, and means effects that are detected are likely to be overestimated (because when power to detect smaller effects is low, only samples in which the effect happens to be large by chance will produce significant results).
 At the collective level, the tendency for studies to be underpowered compromises the validity of meta-analyses and can lead to skewed perceptions of just how robust some effects are.
 As with many issues in psychology, this is not a new discovery (Cohen, 1962), but the potential scope of the problem and the need to change practices in response have only begun to be taken seriously on a large scale within the last decade.

 Part of the response to this has been a movement toward more principled sample size planning.
 There are differing opinions on the best way to approach this and what exactly those principles should be, and you may develop your own philosophy over time, but you should at least get into the habit of running some sample size calculations prior to initiating a new experiment.
 You can do this using free programs such as G*Power , which offers a point-and-click interface, or R packages such as pwr.
-The key things you will have to consider are:
+Recently, powerful, flexible, and easy-to-use simulation-based power analytic methods have been developed for a variety of experiment designs (e.g., Caldwell et al.’s Superpower R package).
+Generally, the key things you will have to consider are:

 The size of the effect you are looking to detect.
 If you are working with a very well-known, widely studied effect, there may be reference points in the literature for how large you should expect this effect to be.
 Sample size planning in attempts to replicate previous work are often based around the effect size reported in the original sample, which seems reasonable enough on its face.
 Although basing sample size estimates on effect sizes from the literature is common and perhaps better than nothing, you should be very cautious with this approach for the reason outlined above – that is, widespread low statistical power means effect sizes in the literature are very likely to be overestimates.
 Estimates from meta-analyses may be a better way to go, as such approaches often incorporate corrections for publication bias, but even this is not failsafe.
 For all but the most robust, widely replicated effects, effect sizes from the literature should only guide your decision, not be strictly relied upon (unless you are explicitly only interested in finding an effect of that size).